GabrielSetticase/FrontEcommerce/README.md

 # React + Vite
+Database is not available
+this is a preliminary version up to be refactoricised.
+Gabriel Setticase

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.